amore-lab/terms/index.md

 **Contact Us**

-If you have any questions about our Services, or to report any violations of these Terms, please contact us at admin@amore-lab.com
+If you have any questions about our Services, or to report any violations of these Terms, please contact us at support@dotdotdot.chat